 Production managers oversee and analyze the entire "seed to sale" cycle of the product.
 In this job, workers must account for operations, process, and staff management, plus manage budgets and timelines.

-Website, social media, and email managers are needed to run the digital presence of dispensaries, marijuana companies and the agencies that run their marketing, advertising, and public relations efforts.
+Website, social media, and email managers are needed to run the digital presence of dispensaries and marijuana companies, as well as the agencies that run their marketing and PR efforts.
 In addition, there are many marijuana-related websites and apps popping up that need staffing.

 A background in communications, digital media, or web and graphic design is necessary to land a job in one of these fields.
 Employers may give preference to those with experience in the field, as advertising a product that’s still illegal at the federal level comes with a host of challenges.